Lowclouds/lsystem/README.md

  It uses mathjs for interpreting parameter values and expressions, so pretty much anything the mathjs expression evaluator can do is possible in expressions and parameters.
 Likewise, things that mathjs can't do are, for the most part, also not possible.

 ## What is an L-System?
    This is best explained by referring you to the source, [Algorithmic Botany](http://algorithmicbotany.org/papers/#abop), but, in a nutshell, it is a system for modeling branching structures, such as, say, plants.
-It turns out that many interesting real and theoretical objects, fractals, e.g., can be modeled using the notion of an L-System.
+It turns out that many interesting real and theoretical objects, fractals, e.g., can be modeled using the formalism of an L-System.
 L-System Explorer is broken into three parts: the parsing and rewriting of the L-System description/model, an underlying 3D turtle that can draw the geometry, and an interpreter that reads the expanded(rewritten) model and executes the appropriate turtle functions.
    The model is a string (implemented here as an array) of modules, where a module is a single or multi-character word.
 A number of modules(characters) are reserved for the underlying geometry operations, while all remaining characters are available for writing model productions.

 ## Features